opensafely-core/airlock/docs/airlock-includes/glossary.md

-*[consolidation]: Phase after independent review, when output checkers can discuss and consolidate feedback *[context]: Contextual description of the output files within a file group *[controls]: Statistical disclosure control measures that have been applied to the files within a file group
+*[consolidation]: Phase after independent review, when output checkers can discuss and consolidate feedback *[context]: Contextual description of the output files within a file group *[controls]: Statistical disclosure control measures that have been applied to the files within a file group *[vote]: An individual output checker's review of a file (i.e. approve/request changed) *[decision]: The combined decision on the file, based on the submitted reviews from output checkers (approved, request changes, conflicted.)